GeekTrainer/help-desk-bot-lab/CSharp/exercise6-MoodDetection.md

 1. Browse [here](https://azure.microsoft.com/en-us/try/cognitive-services/), select the **Language** tab.
 Find the *Text Analytics API* and click **Create**.
 You will be prompted to agree the terms of use and choose your country, next click **Next**.

 1. Log in with your **Azure Subscription account**.
-You should be taken to a page like the following one with an evaluation key with 5000 free requests.
-Save Key 1 for later use.
+You should be taken to a page like the following one with an evaluation key with 5000 free requests per month.
+Save one of the keys for later.

     ![exercise6-text-analytics-keys](./images/exercise6-text-analytics-keys.png)

 ## Task 2: Add the Text Analytics API Client

-In this task you will create a new module to call the **Text Analytics API** from the bot.
+In this task you will create a new class to call the **Text Analytics API** from the bot.

 1. Open the solution you've obtained from exercise 4.
 Alternatively, you can use the app from the [exercise4-KnowledgeBase](./exercise4-KnowledgeBase) folder.

     > **NOTE:** If you use the solution provided remember to replace:
-    > * the **`LuisModel`** attribute in `RootDialog.cs` with your LUIS App Id and Programmatic API Key
+    > * the **[LuisModel("{LUISAppID}", "{LUISKey}")]** attribute in `Dialogs\RootDialog.cs` with your LUIS App Id and Programmatic API Key
     > * the **{AzureSearchAccount}**, **{AzureSearchIndex}** and **{AzureSearchKey}** in `Web.config` with your search account, index name and key (as explained in exercise 4)

-1. Copy the [TextAnalyticsService.cs](../assets/exercise6-MoodDetetion/TextAnalyticsService.cs) in the **Services** folder.
-This file contains three classes which represents the **Text Analytics API**'s response.
+1. Copy the [TextAnalyticsService.cs](../assets/exercise6-MoodDetection/TextAnalyticsService.cs) in the project's **Services** folder.
+This file contains three classes to consume the Text Analytics API.

     > **NOTE:** Notice that the client is hitting the `/sentiment` endpoint.
 The Text Analytics API also provides the `/keyPhrases` and `/languages` endpoints.
 Also notice that you can send more than one document to analyze.